jlevy/og-equity-compensation/README.md

   [**dividends**](http://www.investopedia.com/terms/d/dividend.asp) to shareholders, but this is not common among startups and other companies focused on growth.
   - 🚧 Explain more why this is.
+    Define dividends better.
-- The ability to buy and sell stock is called **liquidity**.
+- 🄳 The ability to buy and sell stock is called **liquidity**.
 In startups and many private companies, it is typical to hold the stock until the company is sold or becomes public in an [**IPO**](https://en.wikipedia.org/wiki/Initial_public_offering).
 A sale or IPO is often called an **exit** or **liquidity event**.
 Sales, dissolutions, and bankruptcy are all called **liquidations**.
 - **Private sales:**
-  Liquidity events may also *never happen*-if, say, the company stays private or shuts down.
+  Liquidity events *may never happen*-if, say, the company stays private or shuts down.
   But lacking the eventuality of a liquidity event, individuals may still buy or sell stock (“gain liquidity”) in private companies in specific ways:
-  - 🔹 In a few cases, you may be able to sell private company stock to another private party, such as an accredited investor who wants to become an investor in the company.
+  - 🄳🔹 In a few cases, you may be able to sell private company stock to another private party, such as an accredited investor who wants to become an investor in the company.
     This is called a **secondary market** transaction.
     While many who hold stock hope or expect they need only find a willing buyer, in practice, secondary sales only work out in a few situations.